DNSCrypt/dnscrypt-resolvers/v2/public-resolvers.md

 ## captnemo-in

-Server running out of a Digital Ocean droplet in BLR1 region.
+Server running out of a Digital Ocean droplet in Bangalore.
 Maintained by Abhay Rana aka Nemo.

 If you are within India, this might be a nice DNS server to use.

-sdns://AQQAAAAAAAAAEjEzOS41OS40OC4yMjI6NDQzNCAFOt_yxaMpFtga2IpneSwwK6rV0oAyleham9IvhoceEBsyLmRuc2NyeXB0LWNlcnQuY2FwdG5lbW8uaW4
+See [Privacy Policy](https://captnemo.in/dns/privacy/).

+sdns://AQcAAAAAAAAAEjEzOS41OS40OC4yMjI6NDQzNCAFOt_yxaMpFtga2IpneSwwK6rV0oAyleham9IvhoceEBsyLmRuc2NyeXB0LWNlcnQuY2FwdG5lbW8uaW4

+## captnemo-in-doh

+Server running out of a Digital Ocean droplet in Bangalore.
+Maintained by Abhay Rana aka Nemo.

+If you are within India, this might be a nice DoH server to use.
+See [Privacy Policy](https://captnemo.in/dns/privacy/).

+sdns://AgcAAAAAAAAADTEzOS41OS40OC4yMjIgJYR9Zo608E_dQLErawdAxWfafQJDCOtsLJb-QdneIY0PZG9oLmNhcHRuZW1vLmluCi9kbnMtcXVlcnk

 ## charis